Your Rights as a Customer

 File a complaint

-File a complaint about taxi or for-hire drivers or their vehicles.
+File a complaint about taxi, for-hire or TNC drivers or their vehicles.

 File a complaint about limousines drivers or their vehicles.

 The City of Seattle has authority to ensure that you are not overcharged for private impound services.

 If your car was towed from a public street or was towed for any other Seattle Police Department matter, you can request a hearing or file a complaint about the towing service.

 You can file a consumer complaint against a Seattle business if you overpaid for a product due to an inaccurate device, such as a scanner or scale.